 101 Snelling Lake Road, St. Paul, MN 55111

 Hiking within Fort Snelling State Park along the river and backwaters will provide many opportunities for birding and wildlife watching.
 The mud flats are great places to spot the track of animals that make their home there.
 Deer, beaver, muskrat, mink, otter, and other animals make their home here.

-Stretching along the Minnesota River from the Fort Snelling area to Jordan, the refuge includes eight different units that provide resting, nesting, and feeding for many animals, waterfowl, and other migratory birds.
+Stretching along the Minnesota River from the Fort Snelling area to Jordan, this national wildlife refuge includes eight different units that provide resting, nesting, and feeding for many animals, waterfowl, and other migratory birds.